AGrigglyGuy/Triangle-Run/README.md

 # Triangle Run

-**NOTE: this game is currently incomplete.**
+> **Note:** This project is currently incomplete.

-## What is this game, anyway?
-Triangle run is a simple project in unity I made to learn skills.
+Triangle Run is a small Unity project created as a first game to learn the engine.
-It is an infinite runner style game, like the Chrome dinosaur one.
+It is an infinite-runner style game — similar in spirit to the Chrome dinosaur game.

+---

+## Project Structure

+The repository contains the following main folders and files:

+Triangle-Run/

+├── Assets/<br>
+├── Packages/<br>
+├── ProjectSettings/<br>
+├── .gitattributes<br>
+├── .gitignore<br>
+├── .vsconfig<br>
+├── LICENSE<br>
+└── README.md

+---

 ## License
-The source code and assets are licensed under MIT.
-This means you can modify, distribute, and copy in anyway you want.
-Get wild with it!

-# Have fun!
+This repository (source code and assets) is licensed under the **MIT License**.
+See the included `LICENSE` file for the full legal text.

+**Short summary:** the MIT license allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided that the original copyright and license notice are included.
+The software is provided *"as is"*, without warranty of any kind; see `LICENSE` for details.

+---

+## Resources

+- `README`
+- `LICENSE`